Ian also played soccer while growing up, even making the Arizona all-state team as a midfielder his senior year at Canyon del Oro High School.

 Ian's first job was in a grocery store, Fry's Foods and Drugs, while in high school in Tucson.
 He bagged groceries, restocked shelves, and got the carts out of the parking lot.
 "I quit after two weeks and never worked another day besides baseball," Kinsler said.

-Before 2005 spring training, Baseball America rated Ian as the 4th-best prospect in the Rangers organization.
+In 2005, Baseball America rated Ian as the 4th-best prospect in the Rangers organization.
 In the spring of 2006, the magazine had Kinsler as 6th-best prospect in the Texas farm system.

 Ian was a business communication major in college.